cameronmathis/ExtremeStreetCrosser/README.md

 This is a project I collaborated on for my Game Design and Development class.
 It is built for Windows x86 and x64 platforms.
 Feel free to pull the projcet down and tinker around with it!

 ## Setup
-The first step in order to play Extreme Street Crosser is to clone this repo onto your local machine.
-From there, the easiest way to begin playing is to double click the "ExtremeStreetCrosserInstaller" [application](https://github.com/cameronmathis/ExtremeStreetCrosser/blob/main/ExtremeStreetCrosserInstaller.exe).
-Another way to play the latest version is to open the "LatestBuild" [folder](https://github.com/cameronmathis/ExtremeStreetCrosser/tree/main/LatestBuild) then double click the "Extreme Street Crosser" application file to begin playing.
+The easiest way to begin playing Extreme Streem Crosser is to download and use the "ExtremeStreetCrosserInstaller" [application](https://github.com/cameronmathis/ExtremeStreetCrosser/blob/main/ExtremeStreetCrosserInstaller.exe).
+Another way to play the latest version is to clone this repo onto your local machine. </br>
+From there, open the "LatestBuild" [folder](https://github.com/cameronmathis/ExtremeStreetCrosser/tree/main/LatestBuild) then double click the "Extreme Street Crosser" application file to begin playing.
 To play another version, open the "AllBuilds" [folder](https://github.com/cameronmathis/ExtremeStreetCrosser/tree/main/AllBuilds) and then open the folder of the build you want to run.
 Once the specific build folder is open, double click the "Extreme Street Crosser" application file to begin playing. <br/>

 ## Features
 Implemented: